alikagupta/BSE_Portfolio_2025/index.md

 ## Creating your own library:
 I wanted to keep my code cleaner, so when I realized I would need huge arrays of the notes and durations of each note for every song I wanted the user to be able to play, I decided to make my own music library.
 The way libraries work in C++ is that they are effectively just pasted in, so the code is pretty much the same.
 I created a file on TextEdit and then converted it from .rtf (rich text format) to .h (header).
 IMPORTANT: when converting your .h file will look the same, but when you actually open up the code of it, there  will be random remnants from rtf trying to tell you the lost information, just delete that, otherwise it will throw errors.
 Then just drag the file into the folder of the project you are working in (in Documents/Arduino) next to the .ino file.
 In your .ino (regular code) file, include the name of your library, in my case `#include "Music.h"`.
 Then you are free to code in your library, just remember that it needs to be able to compile by itself, so if you are adding functions, you might need to pass in pointers.
 To pass a pointer to a function, put &variableName, because, unlike Java, if you just put the name of the variable, it is not a pointer but the information (rvalues) of the object.
 To declare an input parameter a pointer for something, put variableType *variableName.

+## Neopixel Strip:
+A Neopixel strip is just a bunch of Neopixels chained together.
+Each Neopixel has a red LED, green LED, and blue LED that shine at different brightnesses to make a rainbow of colors.
+Each Neopixel receives 3 bytes of information (8 bits for each color) on its data pin and gets 5V from its power pin, with its last pin being ground.
+These pins of each Neopixel are attached together in a Neopixel strip.
+You just need to connect the wires from the neopixel at the start end, with power to the ESP-32's Vin, ground to ground, and the data pin to one of the digital pins on the ESP-32.
+I then tested the strip with some basic code (see Neopixel Strip Test Code in the appendix) before integrating it into my project.

 # Second Milestone